Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Experimental Details

 \textbf{Physics-encoded Spectral Attention Network (PeSANet)}~\citep{wan2025pesanet}.
 PeSANet includes a physics-encoded block for approximating local differential operators and a spectral-enhanced block which, combined with spectral attention, captures global features in the frequency domain, allowing it to perform excellently, especially in long-term forecasting accuracy, under scarce data and incomplete physical priors.

-For hyperparameter tuning, we searched over the network width ({32, 64, 128}) and input kernel size ({5, 7}), and selected the optimal configuration according to validation performance.
+For hyperparameter tuning, we searched over the network width ({32, 64, 128}) and input kernel size ({5, 7}), and learning rate ({0.01, 0.005, 0.001}), and selected the best hyperparameter configuration based on validation-set performance.

+\textbf{PDE-Preserved Coarse Correction Network (P$^2$C$^2$Net)}~\citep{WangEtAl2024NeurIPS}.
+P$^2$C$^2$Net is a physics-encoded model designed to solve spatiotemporal PDEs efficiently on coarse grids under small-data regimes.
+It consists of two complementary modules: (i) a trainable PDE block that updates the coarse system state based on a high-order numerical scheme with boundary-condition encoding, and (ii) a neural correction block that refines the solution online during rollout.

+For P2C2Net, we conducted a grid search over hidden channels ({8, 16, 32}), input kernel size ({3, 5}), and learning rate ({0.01, 0.005, 0.001}), and selected the best configuration according to validation-set performance.

-For the proposed \textbf{SINO}, we conducted a grid search over the number of channels ({16, 32, 64}) and the dimension of $\psi(\mathbf{k})$ in the Freq2Vec ({4, 6, 8}), selecting the best configuration according to validation performance.
+For the proposed \textbf{SINO}, we conducted a grid search over the number of channels ({32, 64}) and the dimension of $\psi(\mathbf{k})$ in the Freq2Vec ({6, 8, 12}), and learning rate ({0.01, 0.005, 0.001}), and selected the best hyperparameter configuration based on validation-set performance.

 Our model follows standard machine learning practices, where all hyperparameters are tuned based on validation performance with fixed seed, ensuring fair and consistent model selection.
 The parameter sizes of all baseline models and SINO are summarized in Table~\ref{tab:model_parameternum}.
+Table~\ref{tab:model_parameternum} highlights a striking gap in parameter budgets: SINO operates in the $10^3$-parameter range, whereas many neural spectral baselines are typically $10^5$--$10^8$ on the same tasks.
+This compactness is not obtained by arbitrarily shrinking the network, but comes from how SINO represents frequency-domain operators.
+In particular, Freq2Vec parameterizes the spectral multiplier as a shared function of the frequency index,

+so the same small set of parameters is reused across all modes.
+This matches a basic property of PDE operators, where derivative multipliers are structured functions of $\mathbf{k}$ (e.g., polynomials in $|\mathbf{k}|$), and it serves as an effective form of capacity control in the few-shot regime.

+By contrast, many Fourier-based layers assign independent learnable weights to retained modes (for example, per-mode mixing matrices in FNO), so the number of free parameters grows quickly with the number of modes and the dimensionality.
+In low-data settings, simply reducing a baseline's parameters by cutting channels or truncating modes often hurts for a concrete reason: fewer channels weaken feature interactions, and fewer modes remove high-frequency content that is essential for sharp structures and stable rollouts.
+SINO sidesteps this trade-off by keeping the mode set intact while constraining the hypothesis class through the shared, continuous mapping over $\mathbf{k}$, which preserves frequency coverage without paying a large parameter cost.